Delitefully/DiscordLists/README.md

 * `INVITE_SPLASH` - Ability to set a background image that will display on all invite links.

-* `LURKABLE` - Enables [lurking](https://discordapp.com/developers/docs/game-and-server-management/special-channels#special-channels-and-lurker-mode) via discovery, feed links and linked game cards.
+* `PUBLIC` - Enables [lurking](https://discordapp.com/developers/docs/game-and-server-management/special-channels#special-channels-and-lurker-mode) via discovery, feed links and linked game cards.

 * `MORE_EMOJI` - Adds 150 extra emoji slots to each category (normal and animated emoji).
 Not used in server boosting.